 Most people know that the capital of Peru is Lima.
-However, what they may not know is that the history of the country’s capital city is a long and complicated one.
+However, they may not know that the history of the country’s capital city is long and complicated.
 In this article, we will look at the different iterations of the capital of Peru, from its earliest days as an Inca city to its current status as a bustling metropolis.

 Lima, traditionally known as “The City of Kings,” is the country’s largest and most populous city.
 It is situated along the country’s coast and is the capital of Peru.

 Where is Peru Located?